-Every display object has properties that affect where and how it is rendered on screen.
+In Corona, every display object has properties which affect where and how it is rendered on screen.
 This guide explains how transforms and anchors apply to object rendering.

-When applying transforms in sequence, Corona calculates a transform matrix for a display object by applying the properties in a specific order.
+When applying transforms in sequence, Corona calculates a transform matrix for the display object and applies the properties in a specific order:

 Transforms are always relative to the parent, so the final transform includes the transforms of the object's parents (and ancestors).
-See Transforms in the Group Programming guide.
+See Group Transforms in the Group Programming guide for more information.